GeorgeHigham/Intraday-Trading/README.md

 <img src="visualisations/Mean Reversion Trading.png" alt="alt text" width="700" height="500">

-## Assumptions
+## Assumptions and Limitations
-This project has made a number of assumptions:
+This project has made a number of assumptions and limitations:

 - instantaneous buying and selling of stock
 - no trade costs
+- no short selling stock
 - purchases and sales do not affect the market

 ## Sources